 Once you have two or three options for your plates, you have several ways to order personalized license plates: by mail, by fax, or in person.

-Order by mail: Download the Personalized License Plate Application and fill it out completely.
+Order by mail: Download the Personalized License Plate Application (Form SP66) and fill it out completely.
 Mail it to the address on the application, along with applicable fees (see below).

 The DMV accepts checks or money orders, made payable to DMV.
-You can also use a credit card by completing the Credit Card Authorization form.
+You can also use a credit card by completing the Credit Card Authorization (Form VP205) form.